Top Model Sverige season 4: Episode 1

 The 24 female semi-finalists meet Caroline and Jonas, and are asked to talk about themselves.
 After their interview, the girls were asked to either step back to the beginning of the runway, or to a red carpet beside it.
-Once they've all been interviewed, it is revealed that the 12 girls standing on the red carpet hadn't left a lasting impression on the judges.
+Once they've all been interviewed, it is revealed that not all the 12 girls standing on the red carpet had impressed the judges.
 In order to not be eliminated, the girls have to do a photo shoot.
 They have to walk into a room, stand on a marked spot.
-Once they're on the mark, they have 30 seconds to strike a pose before the camera automatically takes a photo of them.
+Once they are on the mark, they have 30 seconds to strike a pose before the camera automatically takes a photo of them.
 In the end, six of them are eliminated: Annika, Greta, Linnea, Lovisa N., Maja and Rebecca A.